mpv-player/mpv/DOCS/interface-changes.rst

       nobody wants to fix it.
 Automatic 3D down-conversion to 2D is also broken, although you can just insert the stereo3d filter manually.
 The obscurity of 3D content doesn't justify such an option anyway.
+    - change cycle-values command to use the current value, instead of an internal counter that remembered the current position.
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs